alexmacarthur/typeit/README.md

 All of TypeIt's documentation can be found at [https://typeitjs.com/docs](https://typeitjs.com/docs).

+## Looking for a React Component?
+Check out the official [React component for TypeIt](https://github.com/alexmacarthur/typeit-react) here.

 ## Browser Support

 There are two bundles generated -- an ES module version for [browsers that support them](https://caniuse.com/#feat=es6-module), and a fully transpiled bundle.
 When in doubt, go for the latter.
 If you're using IE11 or older, you'll also need the following polyfills: